xouillet/appleii/README.md

 On 2716, read is done when /EP (pin 18) and /G (pin 20) are LOW, inhibition is when /G (pin 20) is HIGH or standby when /EP is HIGH (like inhibition but consume less power but ).
 Vpp (pin 21) shoud be always HIGH (and can also be 25V if programming mode).
 28C16 EEPROM is fully compatible with 2716.

+### Dumps

+Using socket adapter described below, I've dumped all the ROM chips present in the Apple ][ to validate them against binary Apple II ROM image.
+Dumps are located in `dumprom/` folder.

 ### Socket adapter

 With those info we can create our socket adapter.